Skip to Content

 You’ll go through farmland and oak forest on your way to the summit, from where you will be presented with absolutely sensational views.

-Not many hikers attempt this out-of-the-way route, so make sure you have a good map or GPS as it’s not always signposted so well.
-It should take you around five to six hours.
+Not many hikers attempt this out-of-the-way route, so make sure you have a good map or GPS.
+It’s not always signposted well, and it should take you five to six hours.

 Opening times: September to mid-June